GhorbaniF/4CSeqEnhancerDetection/README.md

 cat *CGATGT*.fq.gz > all_CGATGT.fastq.gz
 ```

--We do the same for the other two replicates (            )
+-We do the same for the other two replicates (ATCACG and TTAGGC)
-- Since our data was already demultiplexed and was not considered in our pipeline, we have to run the following commands once just for generating /outF/ folder
+- Since our data was already demultiplexed and is not considered in our pipeline, we have to run the following commands once just for generating /outF/ folder

 ```
 Rscript pipe4C.R --vpFile=./example/VPinfo.txt --fqFolder=./example/ --outFolder=./outF/ --cores 8 --plot --wig